So, since January 12, 1941, persons

-The Jones Act took effect in Puerto Rico on 2 March, 1917.
+The Jones Act took effect in Puerto Rico on 2 March 1917.
 This law amended the Foraker Act of 1900 in at least three important ways.
 First, it included a bill of rights for the inhabitants of Puerto Rico.
-Second, it created an elective Senate subject to the local popular vote.
-In addition, the Jones Act included a U.S. citizenship clause.
-However, the law did not contain a provision “incorporating” Puerto Rico.
-Even though persons born in Puerto Rico were now able to acquire a U.S. citizenship, Congress did not change the island’s territorial status.
-Puerto Rico remained a foreign territorial possession located outside of the United States for citizenship purposes.
+Second, it changed the Executive Council created by the Foraker Act of 1900 into the Puerto Rican Senate.
+The Jones Act of 1917 also included a collective naturalization clause.
+However, the law did not contain a provision “incorporating” or changing Puerto Rico’s territorial status.
+Even though persons born in Puerto Rico were now able to acquire a derivative form of parental U.S. citizenship, because Congress did not change the islands’ territorial status, birth in Puerto Rico was tantamount to birth outside of the United States.
+Puerto Rico remained a foreign territorial possession located outside of the United States for citizenship purposes until 1940.

 That all citizens of Porto Rico, as defined by section seven of the Act of April twelfth, nineteen hundred, "temporarily to provide revenues and a civil government for Porto Rico, and for other purposes," and all natives of' Porto Rico who were temporarily absent from that island on April eleventh, eighteen hundred and ninety-nine, and have since returned and are permanently residing in that island, and are not citizens of any foreign country, are hereby declared, and shall be deemed and held to be, citizens of the United States: Provided, That any person hereinbefore described may retain his present political status by making a declaration, under oath, of his decision to do so within six months of the taking effect of this Act before the district court in the district in which he resides… In the case of any such person who may be absent from the island during said six months the term of this proviso may be availed of by transmitting a declaration, under oath, in the form herein provided within six months of the taking effect of this Act to the executive secretary of Porto Rico: And provided further, that any person who is born in Porto Rico of an alien parent and is permanently residing in that island may, if of full age, within six months of the taking effect of this Act, or if a minor, upon reaching his majority or within one year thereafter, make a sworn declaration of allegiance to the United States before the United States District Court for Porto Rico, setting forth therein all the facts connected with his or her birth and residence in Porto Rico and accompanying proof thereof, and from and after the making of such declaration shall be considered to be a citizen of the United States (Jones Act, 39 Stat.
 951, 953).

-The first three clauses were applicable to Puerto Rican citizens residing in the island.
-First, Puerto Rican citizens were given a choice between acquiring a U.S. citizenship and retaining their Puerto Rican citizenship.
-Second, if Puerto Rican citizens chose to reject the collective naturalization, they were required to make a declaration in a district court within six months of the enactment of the Jones Act.
+The first two clauses gave Puerto Rican citizens residing in Puerto Rico a choice to either acquire a U.S. citizenship or to retain their status quo.
+Puerto Rican citizens who simply did nothing were automatically naturalized.
+However, should any choose to retain his or her status quo, the individual was required to make an official declaration in a district court.
 Publicly available documents show that 288 persons chose to retain their Puerto Rican citizenship.
-Third, Puerto Rican citizens temporarily absent from Puerto Rico, but permanently residing in the island, were given up to six months to make a declaration of their intention to acquire a Jones Act citizenship.
+The third clause granted Puerto Rican citizens temporarily absent from Puerto Rico, but permanently residing in the island, up to six months to make a declaration of their intention to acquire a Jones Act citizenship.
 Two additional clauses permitted alien residents of Puerto Rico and their children to naturalize.
-Alien residents were given six months and alien children were granted a 1-year period after they reached the age of majority to make a decision to either retain their parental citizenship or to acquire a U.S. citizenship.
-What is important to emphasize, however, is that Puerto Ricans residing in Puerto Rico were given a choice to reject the U.S. citizenship and retain a non-citizen national status.
+Alien residents were given six months and alien children were granted a 1-year period after they reached the age of majority to decide to either retain their parental citizenship or to acquire a U.S. citizenship.
+What is important to emphasize, however, is that Puerto Ricans residing in Puerto Rico were given a choice to reject the U.S. citizenship or retain a non-citizen national status.

-Because the Jones Act did not change Puerto Rico’s territorial status, persons born in the island subsequent to the new legislation could only acquire a derivative or parental form of jus sanguinis (blood-right) citizenship.
+Because the Jones Act did not change Puerto Rico’s territorial status, persons born in the island subsequent to the enactment of the Jones Act could only acquire a derivative or parental form of jus sanguinis (blood-right) citizenship.
 In other words, even though the Jones Act extended citizenship to all the residents of Puerto Rico, the citizenship provision treated the island as a territorial possession located outside of the United States.
-It followed that only the children of U.S. citizens born in Puerto Rico could acquire a citizenship at birth.
+It followed that only the children of male U.S. citizens born in Puerto Rico could acquire a derivative or parental form of citizenship at birth.
 More importantly, the Jones Act citizenship conferred a “naturalized” citizenship status on its bearers.

 …any Porto Rican[sic] not a citizen of the United States, of the age of twenty-one years and upward, who has enlisted or entered or may hereafter enlist in or enter the armies of the United States, either the Regular or Volunteer Forces, or the National Army, the National Guard, or Naval Militia of any State, territory, or the District of Columbia, or the State...or within six months after an honorable discharge or separation therefrom, or while on furlough t the Army Reserve or Regular Army Reserve after Honorable service, may, on presentation of the required declaration of intention petition for naturalization without proof of the required five years residence within the United States…(NRA, 40 Stat.
 542).